 In late summer or early fall, NCUA will identify and begin contacting credit unions eligible for the streamlined CDFI application process.
 Several online resources are available to help you learn more about the new process and CDFI certification:

 - CDFI Fund Certification: A video explaining the benefits of CDFI certification and guidance from the CDFI Fund for credit unions using the traditional application.
-Watch this video at http://bit.ly/2adRPud (opens new window).
+Watch this video at (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .